AhmedAli58/demo-repo/README.md

 # demo-repo
-just trying to understand github!
+just trying to understand github.
+Really excited to be part of this community!